MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-use-group-management.md

 Users can request membership in a security group and that request goes to the group owner, rather than an IT administrator.
 This allows the day-to-day control of group membership to be delegated to team, project, or business owners who understand the business use for the group and can manage its membership.

 >[!Note]
->Self-service group management is available only for Azure AD security and Office 365 groups.
+>Self-service group management is available only for Azure AD security and Microsoft 365 groups.
 It is not available for mail-enabled groups, distribution lists, or any group that has been synchronized from your on-premises Active Directory Domain Services (AD DS).
 >

 For more information, see the [instructions to configure an Azure AD group for self-service management](https://docs.microsoft.com/azure/active-directory/active-directory-accessmanagement-self-service-group-management).